Find the measure of each marked angle. | Study Prep in Pearson+

 Use the fact that the sum of angles on a straight line is \(180^\circ\) and the sum of angles in a triangle is \(180^\circ\) to set up equations involving the marked angles.

-Write down the equations based on the relationships and solve for the unknown angles step-by-step, isolating one variable at a time.
+Solve the resulting equations step-by-step to express each marked angle in terms of known values or variables.

-Check your answers by verifying that all angle measures satisfy the original angle relationships and sum conditions.
+Check your answers by verifying that all angle relationships and sums are consistent with the problem's geometric constraints.

 Verified video answer for a similar problem: